Adaptive Human Trajectory Prediction via Latent Corridors: Related Work

-\para{Adapting Human Trajectory Predictors} In the past few years, there has been a growing interest in lightweight ways to modify pre-trained predictors to new data.
-The key differences between these works lie in 1) \textit{what} they are adapting to, and 2) \textit{how} they adapt.
-Several works focus on cross-domain transfer, wherein a predictor trained for trajectory prediction in domain A (e.g., New York) is adapted to work in domain B (e.g., London).
-These works leverage architectures that partition generic trajectory prediction from domain-specific features~\cite{xu2022adaptive, wang2022transferable}, leverage adaptive meta-learning via Kalman flitering~\cite{ivanovic2023expanding}, or simply finetune the prediction network on new data~\cite{li2023pre}.
-Other works focus on online adaptation over time, for example by adapting to different agent dynamics using recursive least squares~\cite{abuduweili2019adaptable, cheng2019human}. ~\cite{yang2022continual} carries out continual learning on 2D birds-eye view scenes for pedestrian trajectory prediction, using a memory bank to store embedded pairs of trajectory pasts and futures.
-In this work, we focus on adaptation over time within a specific deployment domain, but propose a novel prompting-based adaptation method which learns scene-specific information in a scalable way from in-the-wild data. \para{Prompt Tuning in Language \& Vision} With the rise of large pre-trained models, efficient adaptation for downstream tasks has gained increasing interest.
+\para{Prompt Tuning in Language \& Vision} With the rise of large pre-trained models, efficient adaptation for downstream tasks has gained increasing interest.
 In the large language model domain, prompt tuning---wherein a few tunable tokens (i.e., prompt) are prepended to input text and tuned per downstream task---has been shown to be remarkably effective \cite{lester2021power, li2021prefix, liu2023pre}.
 In vision models, image prompts~\cite{wang2023review} have been introduced to adapt a vision model to new tasks~\cite{bahng2022exploring} or instruct an inpainting model to carry out various computer vision tasks~\cite{visprompt}.
 Recently, there have also been attempts at visual prompt tuning, showing that large vision transformers can benefit from utilizing tuned prompts for continual learning or transfer learning~\cite{jia2022visual,sandler2022fine, wang2022learning, nie2023pro}.
 While our task is different, we were inspired by the prompting scheme of~\cite{jia2022visual} that learned classification on a new dataset by introducing a trainable input space prompt and tuning the prompt along with the transformer predictor head.
 We use visual prompts as a lightweight way of adapting a trajectory predictor.
 To our knowledge, we are the first work to apply prompt tuning to human trajectory prediction.